 Liverpool is home to the oldest Chinatown in Europe.
 Liverpool Chinatown is full of Chinese-style architecture, including The Imperial Arch on Nelson Street.
-The Imperial Arch is the largest outside of China, standing at 13.5 metres (44feet) tall.
+The Imperial Arch is the largest outside of China, standing at 13.5 meters (44feet) tall.
 The archway is guarded by two bronze lions, which were placed with the principles of Feng Shui.

-The arch was made in Shanghai, and gifted to Liverpool in 2000.
+The arch was made in Shanghai and gifted to Liverpool in 2000.
 The archway was created after years of co-operation between Liverpool Chinatown business Association, Liverpool Rope Walks, Liverpool City Council and Liverpool Chamber of Commerce.

 7. Liverpool Cathedral

-Liverpool Cathedral, is Britain’s largest cathedral.
-Located on St James’s Mount, the Cathedral features the tallest tower in liverpool, offering spectacular panoramic views across the city.
-Inside the church you will find some stunning stain glassed windows, along with the world’s highest and widest Gothic arches.
-The Cathedral is home to the UK’s largest organ, and the world’s heaviest and highest peal of bells.
+Liverpool Cathedral is Britain’s largest cathedral.
+Located on St James’s Mount, the Cathedral features the tallest tower in Liverpool, offering spectacular panoramic views across the city.
+Inside the church, you will find some stunning stain glassed windows, along with the world’s highest and widest Gothic arches.
+The Cathedral is home to the UK’s largest organ and the world’s heaviest and highest peal of bells.